 Review your income and take note of what worked and what didn’t from the previous month.
 Ask yourself if you’re on track to reach any financial goals that you had and what you can do to improve for the next month.
 Then review your expenses.
 Ask yourself if you spent your money wisely and if there’s anything you can cut back on.
 Finally, set your budget for the next month and set aside any income that may be needed for taxes.

 6. Do a website review.

-Take a look around your website.
+Take a look at your website.
 Ask yourself if there’s anything that isn’t needed or if there’s anything just adding clutter.
-See if there’s anything that needs updated – such as plugins, pages, or photos.
+See if there’s anything that needs to be updated – such as plugins, pages, or photos.
 Are there any design elements that could be changed?
 Just do a general review and fix anything that you don’t like or that isn’t working.

 7. Create an editorial calendar.

 Some people do this many months in advance, but I’m too indecisive for that. 😉 Do a brainstorming session and plan out any posts for the upcoming month.
 Some ideas for posts:

 - Are there any questions your audience has been asking you lately?

 - Are there any topics that have been on your mind lately?